micro/services/nft/README.md

 # NFT Service

-Explore NFT collections and assets with a simple API, powered by OpenSea.
+Explore NFT collections and assets with a simple API.